Committees and Advisory Boards

 adolescent and early adult addiction.

-A Supplemental Grant titled, "Hospital Utilization for Opioid Overdose: A Community Engaged Multidisciplinary Approach to Measure the Impact of Policy Change and Inform Interventions", was submitted at the end of May 2018 and is in the process of review by NIGMS.
+A Supplemental Grant titled, "Hospital Utilization for Opioid Overdose: A Community Engaged Multidisciplinary Approach to Measure the Impact of Policy Change and Inform Interventions", was awarded in September 2018.

 Link to: VCBH's Dec 2017 "Vermont Hub-and-Spoke Model of Care for Opioid Use Disorders: An Evaluation"